 Again, both the SMOK Nord and UWELL Caliburn have the NESO X whipped in this context.
-But this is to be expected; nearly all pod mods suffer in this department.
+But this is to be expected; nearly all pod mods suffer in this department (except this new one which comes with a novel charging case) (except this new one which comes with a novel charging case).
 Excellent battery life and pod mods do not go hand in hand, though some are definitely better than others…

 How Long Do The Pods Last?

 It’s tricky to pin down exactly.
 My first pod lasted a couple of refills, then the second ran out mid-way through the third.
 My third burnt out mid-way through the fourth refill.
 Up and down, basically.
 And none lasted longer than a week.
 That isn’t great, not when you have pod systems that last weeks at a time (hello, UWELL Caliburn).